thefranciscook/jekyll-now/_posts/2015-01-01-2015-TMobile-future-tv.md

 tags: [telecommunications, servicedesign, consulting, international]
 ---

-🏢 Deutsche Telekom is Europe’s leading telecommunications provider (T-Mobile’s parent company, 73,1 billion euros in revenue, 50 national companies, 60m customers)
+🏢 Deutsche Telekom is Europe’s leading telecommunications provider (T-Mobile’s parent company, 73,1 billion Euros in revenue, 50 national companies, 60m customers)

-⚡ Deutsche Telekom approached us to advice them in the delivery of workshop about the future of thier TV offerings, with *Customer Experience Directors participating* from the national companies.
+⚡ Deutsche Telekom approached us to advice them in the delivery of workshop about the future of their TV offerings, with *Customer Experience Directors participating* from the national companies.

 💡 I *co-designed and co-facilitated the workshop with DT's innovation team*.